 For over 23 years, we were under the impression that my surgery was the only CORRECTIVE muscular transplant done for PBS purposes.

 My doctors were uncertain if the surgery could be performed at an age much younger than my own due to questions concerning growth of transplanted muscle, although Dr. Ger had found that it worked on young dogs!!!
 Dr. Fearon was aware of Dr. Ger's article on my surgery & expanded on the idea, feeling that it should work no matter what the age of the patient.
-He was successful & has performed 23 others (as of 2017) mostly on young PBS patients, all with a 100% success rate!!!
+He was successful & has performed well over 20 surgeries since then, mostly on young PBS patients, all with a 100% success rate!!!